-In compliance with Section 504 of the Rehabilitation Act (504) and the Americans with Disabilities Act (ADA), the Davis School District and South Clearfield Elementary will provide reasonable accommodations to qualified individuals with disabilities.
-Students, parents, or employees needing accommodations should contact their school ADA/504 Coordinator the principal or assistant principal at South Clearfield Elementary or supervisor or you may contact the District ADA Coordinator, Steve Baker (402-5315), for parent or employee accommodations; or 504 Coordinator, Midori Clough (402-5180) for student accommodations.
-(TDD hearing impaired ((801) 402-5358)
+In compliance with Section 504 of the Rehabilitation Act (504) and the Americans with Disabilities Act (ADA), the Davis School District and [name of your school] will provide reasonable accommodations to qualified individuals with disabilities.
+Students, parents, or employees needing accommodation should contact their school ADA/504 Coordinator [name and school phone number], their principal or supervisor, or you may contact the District ADA Coordinator, Steve Baker (402-5315), for parent or employee accommodations; or Section 504 Coordinator, Midori Clough (402-5180) for student accommodations.